PPP & EIDL Financing For Black Businesses During COVID-19

 How black entrepreneurs develop black power through politicized, cooperative enterprise

+In addition to discussing PPP and EIDL, this seminar is about the political dynamics in which we are operating.
 We'll define capitalism and critically analyze whether or not black entrepreneurs can reasonably expect this economic arrangement to enable most black people to consistently meet our essential, human needs.
 We'll talk about ways of organizing our commerce that might expand democracy, black power and people power, because our lives depend on it.

 For information about COVID-19 resources ASAP, visit this page.
 For a preview of our discussion about black business and black power read, “Black Business’ Role in Breaking the Cycle of Racism, Outrage & Reform”.